 Yet, just beneath this veneer, there lurked a deepening turbulence.
 According to the memoir "Starving for Attention" written by their eldest daughter Cheryl (Cherry) Boone O’Neill, she recounts the means by which day-to-day life, especially discipline, was based on profound Christian fundamentalism.
 This vigilance intensified as each of their daughters began to experience emotional and hormonal needs.

 Excessive Use of Authority

-In addition, Cherry Boone relates that her father, Pat Boone, utilized his self-proclaimed right to spank his daughters, until each of them reached age eighteen, for whatever behavior he deemed exceeded parental boundaries.
-Paternal anger was quick to arise; both parents had rules as to length of skirts, hair, use of cosmetics, and above all else, dating.
+In addition, Cherry Boone relates that her father, Pat Boone, utilized his self-proclaimed right to spank his daughters, until each of them reached age eighteen, for whatever behaviour he deemed exceeded parental boundaries.
+Paternal anger was quick to arise; both parents had rules as to the length of skirts, hair, use of cosmetics, and above all else, dating.

 In time, Cherry’s sense of suffocation manifested itself in anorexia nervosa and bulimia.
 In hindsight, she believes becoming alarmingly thin via her refusal of food to be her only avenue towards controlling one aspect of her stultified life.